This gluten-free blueberry crisp is sweet and tangy with a crispy crumble topping. Of course, you could

-Blueberry Crisp is one of the best gluten-free recipes ever.
+Blueberry crisp is one of the best gluten-free recipes ever.

-My mom use to make apple crisp occasionally when we were kids and it was a big treat.
+My mom made apple crisp occasionally when we were kids, and it was a big treat.
 We tried to get her to

 Eventually, years and years and years down the road, we realized that apples were just the tip of the ice berg when it came to fruit crisps.
 The possibilities are nearly limitless with the various fruits and fruit combinations, but blueberry crisp comes pretty close to tasting heaven.

 I love the way baked blueberries become little pocket of juice flavor that burst in your mouth.
 Combined with gluten-free crisp topping, it’s absolutely magical!